migmeneses/docker-test/README.md

 # docker-test
-This exercise will pull a Node.js version 12.13 image and run a docker container with it, the one says "Hello World!"
+This exercise will pull a Node.js image and run a docker container with it, the one says "Hello World!"

 This repository was created to demonstrate: